 Do you have any advice to offer to somebody who is trying this technique for the first time?

-Author Name: ___________ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Marco Bardenbacher: ___________ Organoids are nice model systems, but in contrast to cell monolayers, they grow in three dimensions.
+The proper handling of three dimensional cell cultures should be practiced in advance.

 INTERVIEW: Above Talent speaking the statement above in an interview-style shot, looking slightly off-camera